Natsulus/Idle-Skripter/README.md

 **Q**: I get a "Could Not Find Menu Button" message, what do I do?

 **A**: The script searches for Menu.png on the screen and uses that to find the top left of the game.
 Image Searching requires relatively precise matching.
-This issue is can be caused by an incompatable aspect ratio or a scaling factor.
+This issue can be caused by an incompatable aspect ratio or a scaling factor.
 Please do the following:
 - Menu.png is in same folder as the script
 - Menu Button in the Game should be visible
 - Set Browser Zoom to 100%